civo/docs/content/docs/kubernetes/index.md

 ## Introduction

-Managed Kubernetes is one of the core services of Civo services, and is certified conformant by Cloud Native Computing Foundating (CNCF).
+Managed Kubernetes is one of the core services of Civo, and is certified conformant by Cloud Native Computing Foundating (CNCF).
 Civo Kubernetes is fully compatible with the wider cloud-native ecosystem and enables you to create Civo Kubernetes clusters in all Civo regions.

-This documentation covers management of Kubernetes clusters on Civo using the web interface, the Civo CLI, and using Terraform as an example of Infrastructure as Code (IaC) tools.
+This documentation covers management of Kubernetes clusters on Civo using the web interface and the Civo CLI.

+For more information check out [the section of the FAQ on Civo Kubernetes](../faq/index.md#civo-kubernetes)

 ## Kubernetes Prerequisites